pablo14/data-science-live-book/data_preparation/considerations_involving_time.md

 This answer may come by the joint work of the data scientist and the domain expert.

 In this case, a zero can be considered the same as the value which has the 95% of the population.
-In statistics terms it is the `0.95` <a href="https://en.wikipedia.org/wiki/Percentile" target="blank">**percentile**</a>.
+In statistics terms it is the `0.95` **percentile**.
+This book extensively covers this topic in <a href="http://livebook.datascienceheroes.com/exploratory_data_analysis/annex_1_profiling_percentiles.html" target="blank">Annex 1: The magic of percentiles</a>.
 This is a key topic in exploratory data analysis.

 A related case is **dealing with outliers**, when we can apply this cutting percentile criteria, as we saw in <a href="http://livebook.datascienceheroes.com/data_preparation/outliers_treatment.html" target="blank">treating outliers chapter</a>.